Skip to main content

 How to Get Around Rome

-While the city of Rome measures 496.1 square miles, (slightly larger than New York City), the historical center of Rome - the area inside the old city walls - encompasses over five square miles.
+While the city of Rome weighs in at 496.1 sq miles, (slightly larger than New York City), the historical center of Rome - the area inside the old city walls - encompasses over five square miles.
 Many of the most popular sights are within easy walking distance from each other.
 The Eternal City also boasts a comprehensive network of public transportation that will drop you off at, or within a short walk of, anywhere you want to go.
 Taxis are plentiful and no more costly than most major cities.
 It’s also possible to reach many top destinations by personal vehicle, but not recommended.
 Driving in Rome can be stressful, especially near its historic center.

 Walk